stormpath/stormpath-documentation/source/reference.rst

 REST API Reference
 ******************

-This section covers the Core Concepts of the Stormpath REST API, as well as serving as a complete reference for all of the interactions that are possible with the various Stormpath resources.
+This section covers the Core Concepts of the Stormpath REST API, as well as serving as a complete reference for all of the Stormpath resources as well as the operations that it is possible to perform with them.

 .. _rest-concepts: